speedYan/learngit/readme.txt

- git is a version control system git is free software
+ git is a version control system1 git is free software1